Avery Dennison (AVY)

 Share Repurchases

-- In April 2025, Avery Dennison's Board authorized a new stock repurchase program for up to $750 million.
+- Avery Dennison authorized a new stock repurchase program of up to $750 million in April 2025.

 Outbound Investments

-- In August 2025, Avery Dennison acquired the flooring adhesives business of Meridian Adhesives Group for $390 million.
+- In August 2025, Avery Dennison agreed to acquire Meridian Adhesives Group's U.S. flooring adhesives business for $390 million, aimed at expanding its specialty adhesives solutions.

 Capital Expenditures